By Beth Kennedy

 Be the example for your child.
 Show them how to be an advocate for anti-racism.
-Parent Toolkit has some very effective resources for this: https://www.parenttoolkit.com/social-and-emotional-development/advice/social-awareness/how-to-talk-to-kids-about-race-and-racism
+Start with this excellent blog post: https://edubirdie.com/blog/talking-with-kids-about-racism.

 We all know the law MUST change with regards to police violence against black people.
 It may not sound like much, but signing petitions still works and it only takes a few seconds to sign each one:

 George Floyd - https://petitions.whitehouse.gov/peti...